 There are many recreational facilities on the UD campus that can be used by Edge students without charge.
 Basketball courts, large grassy areas, beach volleyball and tennis courts are all available on campus.
 The Carpenter Sports Building can also be used by students wishing to play basketball, climb a rock wall, or use exercise machines, to name just a few.

 The Edge program fee covers tuition for your courses, housing, a daily meal plan that includes breakfast and dinner, library privileges, lab fees, and all group recreational costs.
 It does not include the cost of books, any other meals, or spending money.

 • Delaware resident program fee: $4,600

 • Non-resident program fee: $7,100

 Financial aid decisions are based solely on financial need.
-To apply for financial aid, students and parents/legal guardians must complete the Free Application for Federal Student Aid (FAFSA) by April 1.
+To apply for financial aid, students and parents/legal guardians must complete the Free Application for Federal Student Aid (FAFSA).

 Parents or legal guardians who are University of Delaware employees can fill out an online webform to request a Course Fee Waiver for the tuition portion of the Edge program fee.